 Hunkubakkar opened its doors to guests in 1974, offering bed and breakfast to passing visitors.
 Present owners Pálmi and Jóhanna took over running the farming side of the business in 1988, adding the guesthouse to their operations in 2000.

 Nature has demonstrated irresistible power in the area around Hunkubakkar.
 Volcanic eruptions, earthquakes and glacial bursts have all contributed to the shaping of the district’s rugged landscape.

-In June 1783, a series of earthquakes shook the area for several days before a massive eruption began on Whitsunday, with thunderous booms, ash-falls and the stench of sulphur in the air.
-This was the start of one of the greatest lava flows in recent geological history, as molten rock spewed out of a two rows of craters and covered 600 sq. km. of land.
-The total volume of lava was 15 cubic kilometres.
+In June 1783, a series of earthquakes shook the area for several days before a massive eruption began on Whitsunday, with thunderous booms, ash-falls and the stench of sulfur in the air.
+This was the start of one of the greatest lava flows in recent geological history, as molten rock spewed out of two rows of craters and covered 600 sq. km. of land.
+The total volume of lava was 15 cubic kilometers.

 Poisonous ash settled in almost every part of the country and polluting gases hung in the air.
 The foul atmosphere gave the period its name – The Misty Hardships (Móðuharðindi).
 The ash poisoned pastures and hay, and livestock starved.
 As hunger or poisonous gases killed more and more animals, people began dying from hunger.

 The number of horses was reduced by two thirds and only one-fifth of the sheep flock survived.
 Two of every five people died in the districts around Hunkubakkar; 20 farms were completely engulfed by lava and a further 30 were so badly damaged they were no longer viable.